-There are also fried and steamed dumplings, a couple of soups, and noodle dishes, but you're best off if you keep your eyes on the prize — you're here for the jianbing.
+Jianbing is a popular northern Chinese savory crêpe, usually eaten for breakfast, packing sweet bean paste, meat, a fried cracker, scallion, cilantro, and a scrambled egg.
+It's cheap, filling, and tasty.
+Happy Panda offers five versions, including a vegetarian, all of them made to order on a cast-iron griddle right before you (€4-5).
+There's also dumplings, a couple of soups, and noodle dishes, but you're here for the jianbing.
 Happy Panda can get a little overwhelmed during peak lunch hours, but the owner-couple does its best to get to your order quickly.